AntibodyEngineers/2024-Antibodies-and-AI/getting-started.md

 [Install]
 WantedBy=multi-user.target
 ```
+Notes:
-Note: At first could not log in needed to uncomment and set: c.Authenticator.allow_all = True
+- At first could not log in needed to uncomment and set: c.Authenticator.allow_all = True
+- When users install packages they are centralized, but the permissions are rw-r--r-- (644), which can lead to install issues for someone else, if that package is updated by another package.
+In this case rw-rw-rw 666 would be more convientient.

 ### igBLAST
 #### Installing igBLAST